cern-mig/dev-tools/python/readme.md

 you can find a `pylint` configuration file in this folder, it is called `.pylintrc`.
-You can either place `.pylintrc` in your home folder or in the module folder, if you chosed the latest you then have to pass the file to pylint:
+You can either place `.pylintrc` in your home folder or in the module folder, if you chose the latest you then have to pass the file to pylint:
 ```bash
 pylint --rcfile=.pylintrc module/
 ```